AlexKVal/pl-server-client/README.md

 - ~~when there are many items - takes long time.
 Optimize.~~
   - ~~All done~~
   - ~~Remove done items~~
+- ~~add li:hover highlighting to indicate that it is 'editable'~~
+- ~~implement socket.io for Marionette client~~
+- Marionette: Optimize
+  - All done
+  - Remove done items
 - make top form fixed and the list of items - scrolling
-- ~~add li:hover highlighting to indicate that it is 'editable'~~
 - use jade Layouts

 Maybe: